 4. Be Responsive

 In response to the coronavirus outbreak, Google has limited local review functionality, temporarily barring customers from leaving reviews and business owners from replying; however, there are still plenty of places online where customers are leaving reviews.
 Make sure to respond to both positive and negative reviews as often as possible, as this builds trust and shows that you are invested in your customers’ satisfaction.
 If you have been neglecting reviews on sites other than Google, now is the time to jump in and start engaging with your customers.

 5. Use Franchise Reputation Management Services

 Focusing on your business, protecting your employees’ health, and being there for your customers during a crisis is an enormous task, never mind taking the time to manage your reputation online.
-While designed to protect local listings from negative impact due to shifting business priorities, the recent changes to review functionality due to Google’s COVID-19 policies make it difficult to engage with customers through Google My Business; however, online reviews can often be the defining factor in whether or not a customer chooses your business over your competitors.
+While designed to protect local listings from negative impact due to shifting business priorities, the recent changes to review functionality due to Google’s COVID-19 policies make it difficult to engage with customers through Google Business Profile; however, online reviews can often be the defining factor in whether or not a customer chooses your business over your competitors.